-Consistent and ongoing communication is the key to any successful relationship.
-I think we can all agree that some are better at this task than others.
-However, if you are managing people, clients, and projects, this skill is not an option as it ultimately leads to a successful or unsuccessful outcome.
-The silent treatment is no fun and somewhat nerve-wracking, which is why we take time to pick up the phone for a quick check in – a few extra minutes really does say you care and are actively engaged with their project.
+Consistent and ongoing project communication is the key to any successful relationship.
+We can all agree that some are better at this task than others.
+However, if you are managing people, clients, and projects, this skill is not an option– it ultimately leads to a success or a failure.
+The silent treatment is nerve-wracking, that’s why we take time to pick up the phone for a quick check in.
+A few extra minutes really does say you care and that you will actively engage in their project.

-Why place a strong emphasis on communication throughout the project?
+Why place a strong emphasis on project communication throughout the process?

-- Will keep all involved on track with client expectations from beginning to end
+- It will keep all involved on track with client expectations from beginning to end

-- Will help keep project expectations realistic and on target
+- Helps keep project expectations realistic and on target

-- Will contribute to client’s satisfaction due to a successful Return on Their Investment (ROTI)
+- Can contribute to client’s satisfaction due to a successful Return on Investment

 At Group 2 we begin every new client relationship with a comprehensive discovery of their goals, wants, needs, and expectations of the project at hand.
 Understanding their story, personas and other relevant details help us deliver an exceptional service.